YumaPro Docker User Guide

 }

-Now, find the IP address that has been assigned to the Docker container.
-Use the 'ifconfig' command as shown below:
+Find the IP address assigned to the Docker container with the 'ifconfig' command:

 eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST> mtu 1500